webrecorder/warcit/conversions-and-transclusions.md

 (The `.mkv` format is not included as its marked as `skip_as_source` while the .flv is included for completeness as the original)

 ## Proposal: Multiple Transcluded Objects Per Page

+*This is a proposal and has not yet been implemented.*

 The current format is designed for a single transcluded object.
 However, it is likely that there will be pages with multiple transcluded objects.
 Further, it is possible that additional transclusions + conversions may be added later.